 A family-run operation based out of California’s Eastern Sierra, Ridge Merino offers a small collection of high-quality yet affordable merino wool baselayers.
 Their Aspect High Neck Top quickly became our go-to long-sleeve last season.
 Its 180-gram weight is just the right thickness for mild conditions or high-output activities, and it’s so soft and cozy that we can’t help but wear it around home, too.
 What’s more, the turtleneck is a refreshing change from standard crew and quarter-zip styles and is long enough to extend over the face for added coverage.
 To top it all off, the Aspect High Neck is just $80 (the crew is $75), making it one of the most affordable merino wool baselayers on the market.

 Similar to other lightweight merino offerings (like the Smartwool Classic All-Season below), Ridge added 16% nylon to help strengthen the Aspect’s thin merino wool build.
-They’ve also done a great job paying attention to the finer details: The Aspect High Neck features well-designed thumb loops that disappear into the cuffs, a very discreet headphones port (we question the utility of this addition), and a long cut that doesn’t ride up.
+They’ve also done a great job paying attention to the finer details: The Aspect High Neck features well-designed thumb loops that disappear into the cuffs, a very discreet headphones port (though we question the utility of this addition), and a long cut that doesn’t ride up.
 Added up, we’re very impressed with the Ridge Merino: For mild conditions or high-intensity activities in colder temperatures, it’s one of our favorite designs on the market (you can also opt for a quarter-zip version for better temperature regulation).
-And it’s worth mentioning Ridge Merino’s heavyweight Inversion, which features thick (270g/m²) 100% merino wool.
+It's also worth mentioning Ridge Merino’s heavyweight Inversion, which features thick (270g/m²) 100% merino wool.

 See the Ridge Merino Aspect Merino High Neck

-8. The North Face Summit Pro 120 Crew ($100)
+7. The North Face Summit Pro 120 Crew ($100)

 Materials: 100% polyester